 Applicants need to provide written confirmation from their employer that their workplace duties bring them into regular contact with people who have mental health problems.

-To qualify for the degree of Master of Mental Health, a student must complete the 120 cp from the Schedule of Unit Offerings comprising:
+To qualify for the Master of Mental Health, a student must complete the 120 cp from the schedule of subject offerings comprising:

 - 40 cp of Mental Health subjects